-On the 14th December 2014 Faith Ellen Pollina made a report to the Victoria Police Station in Gozo to the effect that the appellant had failed to pay her the monthly maintenance for the month of November 2014 and that since June he had failed to effect any payments.
-When the appellant was spoken to by the police he told them that the matter was already up in court.
-By a court decree dated 6th June 2014 the appellant was ordered to pay to Faith Ellen Pollina by way of maintenance for the needs of their son Caleb the sum of \in 500 monthly with the first payment being due on the day of the decree and then every month thereafter.
-The Court also ordered the appellant to pay the same Faith Ellen Pollina the sum of \notin 400 monthly by way of maintenance for herself with the first payment being due on the day of the day of the day of the day of the decree and then sum of \notin 400 monthly by way of maintenance for herself with the first payment being due on the day of maintenance for herself with the first payment being due on the day of the
+On the 26th July 2014 Faith Ellen Pollina made a report to the Victoria Police Station in Gozo to the effect that the appellant had failed to pay her the monthly alimony for the month of July 2014 for her son and for herself as ordered by the Court by a decree of Magistrate Joanne Vella Cuschieri dated 6th June 2014 notwithstanding that she had several times tried to solve the problem with the appellant.
+By the said decree the appellant was ordered to pay to Faith Ellen Pollina by way of maintenance for the needs of their son Caleb the sum of \in 500 monthly with the first payment being due on the day of the decree and then every month thereafter.
+The Court also ordered the appellant to pay the same Faith Ellen Pollina the sum of \notin 400 monthly by way of maintenance for herself with the first payment being due on the day of the day of the day of the decree and then every month thereafter.